Last updated on: 09/03/2020

 Apart from these technologies, we need to keep our heads up for the rapid intake of Julia and Scala, which are much more optimised over Python.

-- IDE for data?
+- IDE for data science?

-Jupyter Notebook for the beginning and the reason of maintaining a well-documented code.
+Jupyter Notebook for the beginning and the reason of maintaining a well-documented and testable code.
 Moreover, it runs in a browser and nicely displays your shiny visualisations, which makes it stand out for Data Science.

 If you are not happy with those, you can also try Spyder as a free solution and PyCharm for more professional development.